 Both these fatty acids serve different purposes.
 But the body can use them both only up to a certain amount.
 So, each begins to compete with the other.
 More research was done in both after a spike was found in obesity and cancer.
 The culprits were found to be vegetable oils that are rich in Omega 6.

-These oils don’t cost much, and therefore, they are added to processed foods like cookies, popcorn, margarine, frozen food and many such other snacks.
+These oils don’t cost much and therefore, they are added to processed foods like cookies, popcorn, margarine, frozen food and many other snacks.
 Many of these oils are genetically modified even.
-These oils when cooked at high temperatures, like frying, oxidize the fat and make the body prone to cardiac problems, mutations in DNA, and cancer.
+These oils when cooked at high temperatures, like frying, oxidize the fat and make the body prone to cardiac problems, mutations in DNA and cancer.

 The best way to ensure that you are taking in ample amounts of Omega 3 and Omega 6 is by following a 1:1 ratio.
-You can achieve this by eating more of Omega 3 foods and doing away with processed food and hydrogenated vegetable oils.
-Eat more of fish, at least twice a week, and have an Omega 3 supplement to cover all bases.
+You can achieve this by eating more Omega 3 foods and doing away with processed food and hydrogenated vegetable oils.
+Eat more fish, at least twice a week and have an Omega 3 supplement to cover all bases.